ryan-mcclue/unsw/scif1004/free-form.md

 It's common for scientific progress to be marked by long periods of time.
 Scientific research is iterative by nature to allow for thorough experimentation.
 Although this is a time consuming process, it's to ensure reliable and valid results are obtained.
+In the film Outbreak, Sam Daniels and his team are able to isolate motaba virus.

+daniels 'separate samples, thaw them and under microscope' major 'results ready in a few hours' with a smile of face. relaxed, not looking busy

+looking at pictures of testing on kidney cells with virus 8 hours.

+make determination that it invades, kills and replicates in 5 hours. even spacey remarks that 'these numbers can't be right', but major responds 'these numbers are correct'

+isolate virus (reference)

 * a scientific breakthrough is acheived in a short period of time outbreak (sam daniels; vaccine development)
 - isolating motaba virus